 2. Secure the materials and method to use

 Camouflaging your boat with the most commonly used and recommended materials makes it even easier.
-Use boat blinds, wraps, covers, decoys, paints, including natural options, to conceal your boat in the waters effectively.
+Use boat blinds, wraps, covers, decoys, and paints, including natural options, to conceal your boat in the waters effectively.
 Indigenous materials can also be at your disposal to do it yourself or make it homemade at a cheaper cost.

 You may consider gathering tule reeds during fall to add on your camo boat materials and pit cover.
 Bundling them early for your pit and using them as your paint stencils can also be a great method.
 These can give you a chance to hue your boat with your pit area with just enough concealment opening.